 Boy Scouts is a youth program designed for young men from the age of 11 (or graduated from the 5th grade) up to the age of 18.
 The Boy Scouts of America (BSA) provides opportunities for adventure, friendship, fellowship, and success through rank achievements, culminating with the Eagle Scout rank.

 BSA Troop 949 was founded as an outgrowth of Cub Scout Pack 949 and first chartered to St. Patrick Catholic Church in January 2009.
-From our first small group of one Patrol having six Scouts, the Troop has grown yearly, currently having four Patrols and approximately 30 Scouts in all.
+From our first small group of one Patrol having six Scouts, the Troop has grown, currently having three Patrols and approximately 18 Scouts in all.

 The purpose of Troop 949 is to have fun, while fostering the values exemplified in the Scout Oath and Scout Law, and to allow the young men of our Troop to develop themselves with a commitment to God, to others, and to himself.
 In the words of the BSA mission statement,